 \section{Results}

-We demonstrate likelihood-free inference with emulator networks on three examples: first, we show that emulators are competitive with state-of-the-art on an example with Gaussian observations; second, we demonstrate the ability of emulators to work with high-dimensional, raw observations while learning to amortize the simulator; third, we show an application to a `real-world' simulator and identify the posterior over biophysical parameters of a Hodgkin-Huxley neuron model \cite{Pospischil_2008}.
+We demonstrate likelihood-free inference with emulator networks on three examples: i) we show that emulators are competitive with state-of-the-art on an example with Gaussian observations; ii) we demonstrate the ability of emulators to work with high-dimensional observations while learning to amortize the simulator; iii) we show an application from neuroscience, and infer the posterior over parameters of a biophysical neuron model.